codurance/mementor/README.md

 # Guru (Mementor)

-This is the final project from the appretices from October to January 2019-20, this tool allows a better overview on the mentor/mentee relationship and track the meeting that they are having.
+This is the final project from the apprentices from October to January 2019-20, this tool allows a better overview on the mentor/mentee relationship and track the meeting that they are having.

 ## Tech stack